Like numerous other affairs, Japan hosts a unique approach to resume writing than what other nations follow.

 When you are applying for a job in Japan, then you have to write your resume in the Rirekisho format.

-If you don’t have a good writing, then you may ask anyone else to write it for you.
+If you don’t have a good writer, then you may ask anyone else to write it for you.
 But, if you get it written from anyone else, then you should mention that in your resume, to avoid meeting any future complications.

-The vital element that this japanese CV template requires is your marital status, nationality, gender, age and qualifications.
+The vital element that this Japanese CV template requires is your marital status, nationality, gender, age, and qualifications.
 No need to mention again, your photo is a must.